jpegy-xyz/basement/01_ai_blockchain/ai_blockchain.md

 It's built on Ethereum and it aims to then distribute a token "[just for being a unique individual](https://www.context.news/big-tech/what-is-worldcoin-and-what-does-it-mean-for-our-privacy)" to the world.
 And in essence, create a universal basic income.
 This system could work in theory, but if something like this becomes government mandated we could see a level of surveillance and control the world has never seen previously.
 Hell, how could we even trust the people behind it in the first place, and why would we?

 They aim to distribute the token freely to those who have been scanned by their eye-scanning device, but 20% has already been allocated to investors and stakeholders.
 They're scanning your biometrics along with collecting a lot of other personal data, introducing so many privacy and security risks.
 Also, I'm sure you've heard of a black market for your kidneys.
 Well, let me introduce one for [your eyes](https://www.coindesk.com/policy/2023/05/24/black-market-for-worldcoin-credentials-pops-up-in-china/).
-We need a solution for this problem urgently, but is this the one we should all rely on?
+We need a solution to this problem urgently, but is this the one we should all rely on?

 ![BLACK MARKET FOR YOUR EYES](p5.png)